 Tip: Reduce your exposure to all plastics and chemicals.
 Switch to drinking your water out of a Sigg bottle or glass bottle.
 Don’t microwave your meals in a plastic container.
 Switch to using all natural beauty products and cleaning supplies to lessen your toxin load on your body.

-2) Eat Your Greens and Cruciferous Vegetables for Toxin Elimination
+2) Eat Your Cruciferous Vegetables for Toxin Elimination

-Aim to eat a serving of either greens or cuciferous vegetables every day.
+Aim to eat a serving of cruciferous vegetables 4-5 X/week.
 Why?
 The active ingredients in these foods supports hormone balance and detoxification in the liver, gut and the lymphatic system of the breast.
 A study presented by Sherwood and colleagues, showed that women who eating 4 servings of vegetables a day excreted threefold more estrogen in their feces, had lower urinary excretion, and had 15-20% lower plasma estrogen levels.
 The above studies show a positive correlation between high plasma levels of estrogen and consumption of fat, as well as, a negative correlation with consumption of high fiber diet.

 Supplement Tip: If you don’t eat enough of these vegetables, we highly recommend adding in the supplement DIM Avail (Diindolylmethane) to your regimen to provide the nutrients that can break down the estrogens and other toxins in the liver and lymph.